 Hence 2 Peter 1:3 says; “God’s divine power has given us everything we need for life and godliness.”
 God the good shepherd through his divine power has given to us everything that we need for life and godliness through the knowledge of Him.

 1. The Lord is my shepherd, I lack nothing

 This is the start of the verse, and it is a very powerful statement.
 David, having confidence in God said the Lord is my shepherd, I shall not want.
 Because of that trust, he lacks nothing.

 Is the Lord your shepherd?
 If God is not your shepherd, then make Him your shepherd today and He will guide you all the days of your life.

-This is a great reminder for us that when we trust God, He will provide for us and take care of us.
+This is a reminder that when we trust in the Lord, He will provide for us and take care of us.
 We don’t need to worry or stress about anything because we know that God is in control.

 A lot of people quote this section only when they are going through tough times or difficult situations in their life.
 This psalm should be a psalm that should be part of our life even in good times and it should not depart from our lips.

-This verse talks about how God leads us to green pastures.
-Green pastures represent growth, life, and abundance.
+This verse talks about how God leads us to greener pastures.
+Green pastures can represent growth, life, and abundance.
 It is a place where we can relax and be at peace.
-When we are going through tough times, it is hard to see the light at the end of the tunnel.
-We feel like we are in a dark tunnel with no hope.

-But this verse reminds us that no matter what situation we are in, God will always lead us to greener pastures.
-He will never leave us or forsake us.
+But this verse reminds us that no matter our situation, God will always lead us to greener pastures.
 We just need to trust Him and follow His lead.